Brooklyn Dreams (group)

-The Brooklyn Dreams were an American singing group of the late 1970s, mixing R&B harmonies with contemporary dance/disco music and best known for a number of collaborations with singer Donna Summer.
+Brooklyn Dreams were an American singing group of the late 1970s, mixing R&B harmonies with contemporary dance/disco music and best known for a number of collaborations with singer Donna Summer.
 The band consisted of Joe "Bean" Esposito, Eddie Hokenson and Bruce Sudano.
 Esposito provided lead vocals for the band and played guitar, while Sudano played keyboards and Hokenson played drums and occasionally sang lead vocals.

 Biography

 The group formed in the 1970s in the Brooklyn borough of New York City.
 Their biggest hit was the single "Heaven Knows", a single by Donna Summer, featuring Joe Esposito on second lead and the group singing backup.
 Released on Casablanca Records in January 1979, the single reached # 4 on the US Billboard Hot 100 chart.
 The band's version of the song appears on their 1979 album Sleepless Nights, but, on this version, Esposito is singing lead vocal and Summer is singing second lead, with the group again contributing backing vocals.
 This version is credited as Brooklyn Dreams with Donna Summer.
-It is one of the few recording scenarios were two acts duet on a song, and switch their vocal parts for the same exact song and production, and have both versions released simultaneously.
+It is one of the few recording scenarios where two acts duet on a song, and switch their vocal parts for the same exact song and production, and have both versions released simultaneously.

 The band sang backup on other tracks from several Summer albums during this period.

 Their self-titled debut album Brooklyn Dreams (1977) received positive reviews, comparing the group's harmonies to those of the Righteous Brothers.
 Singles "Sad Eyes" and the dance track "Music, Harmony and Rhythm" were modest hits.
 The latter song has been sampled over the years by various Hip hop artists.
 While the album was a modest hit, the group gained public awareness via an appearance, along with Kenny Vance of Jay and the Americans, as "Professor La Plano and the Planotones" in the 1978 film American Hot Wax.